Skillet Meatballs Recipe

 • In a large bowl combine the ground turkey, egg, panko, worcestershire, garlic, basil, oregano, salt and pepper with your hands.

-• Using a small ice cream scoop, scoop the meatball mixture.
+• Using a cookie scoop, scoop the meatball mixture.
 Take one of the pieces of cubed mozzarella and stuff it into the center of the meatball, making sure to cover the cheese completely with meat.
 Repeat the process until all of the meat mixture is gone.

-• Heat a large skillet over medium high heat and spray it generously with cooking spray or add a tablespoon of olive oil.
-Place the meatballs in the skillet and brown them for 2 minutes on each side.
+• Heat a large skillet over medium high heat and add in the olive oil.
+Place the meatballs in the skillet and brown them for 2 minutes then flip them over and brown another 2 minutes.

 • Pour the marinara sauce evenly into the skillet and turn the heat down to medium low.
-Cover the skillet with a lid and simmer the meatballs for 10 minutes.
+Cover the skillet with a lid (or loosely with a piece of foil if there isn't a lid) and simmer the meatballs for 10 minutes.
 Top the meatballs with the shredded mozzarella and serve.

 Nutrition